epiverse-trace/tutorials-middle/learners/setup.md

 pak::pak(new_packages)
 ```

-Alternatively, you can install the packages using RStudio's graphical user interface by going to `Tools > Install Packages` and typing the names of the packages separated by a comma.

-R tries to download and install the packages on your machine.

 When the installation has finished, you can try to load the packages by pasting the following code into the console:

 ```r